MicrosoftDocs/entra-powershell-docs/docs/conceptual/how-to-grant-revoke-api-permissions.md

 Before you can grant delegated permissions, you must first identify the delegated permissions to grant and the resource service principal that exposes the delegated permissions.
 Delegated permissions are defined in the `oauth2PermissionScopes` object of a service principal.

-In this article, you'll use the `Microsoft Graph` service principal in the tenant as your resource service principal.
+In this article, you use the `Microsoft Graph` service principal in the tenant as your resource service principal.

 ```powershell
 Get-EntraServicePrincipal -Filter "displayName eq 'Microsoft Graph'" -Property Oauth2PermissionScopes | Select -ExpandProperty Oauth2PermissionScopes | fl